cman81/pokemon-pack-maker/KANBAN.md

 # Kanban

 ## To Do
+- consider allowing proxies in the deck
+- search for cards
 - change to another random card in the typing game
 - organize collection by rarity
 - organize collection by type: pokemon, trainer, energy